Leo Connolly (Australian footballer)

-Leo Connolly (born 7 August 2001) is an Australian rules footballer playing for the St Kilda Football Club in the Australian Football League (AFL).
+Leo Connolly (born 7 August 2001) is a former Australian rules footballer who played for the St Kilda Football Club in the Australian Football League (AFL).
 He was recruited by St Kilda with the 64th pick in the 2019 AFL draft, and debuted for St Kilda as a medical substitute against Richmond during the 2021 AFL season.

 Early football

-Originally hailing from the west Gippsland town of Trafalgar, Connolly began playing with the Moe Football Club in 2016, before joining the Gippsland Power in the NAB League, where he became known for his dashing run off half-back and elite kicking.
+Originally hailing from the west Gippsland town of Trafalgar, Connolly began playing with the Moe Football Club in 2016, before joining the Gippsland Power in the NAB League, where he became known for his dashing run off half-back and good kicking.
 He was ultimately selected by the St Kilda Football Club with pick no. 64 in the 2019 AFL draft, their second and final pick.

 AFL career

-Connolly was not able to make his debut in 2020, and in a Covid-interrupted season was largely relegated to playing scratch matches with the cancellation of the VFL following the outbreak of the pandemic.
+Connolly was not able to make his debut in 2020, and in a COVID-interrupted season was largely relegated to playing scratch matches with the cancellation of the VFL following the outbreak of the pandemic.
 This made it difficult for Connolly to break into the senior side, who went on to make the Semi Final that year.